GGKorn/fever-nli/README.md

 # ANLP Final Project: Claim Verification

 Uni Potsdam WiSe 2018/19

 Dr. Tatjana Scheffler

 Group Members:
-Gunnar Gerstenkorn
-Benjamin Henne
-Alexandra Horsley
+Gunnar Gerstenkorn, Benjamin Henne, Alexandra Horsley

 ## Project Summary
 This project is largely based on the Fact Extraction and Verification (FEVER) challenge, the first iteration of which occurred in late 2018.
 This implementation is a decomposable attention neural network (a variant of Bahdanau et al.'s Neural Machine Translation model) that predicts textual entailment resulting from multiple pieces of evidence.
 Given a claim and a number of sentences or other pieces of information from Wikipedia articles (hyperlinks, the title of the source article), this neural network infers whether the given piece(s) of evidence support(s) or refute(s) the given claim, or if there is not enough information given.